chris029/oven/README.md

 ### User action prior to compiling

-It is necessary to modify RBDdimmer library to save up RAM.
+When using Arduino Nano, it is necessary to modify RBDdimmer library to save up RAM.

 Go to RBDmcuAVR.h and set line no. 84 to:
 ```c++